ava-labs/avalanche-docs/docs/subnets/how-to-upgrade-precompile.md

     No
 ```

-The addresses added in this section allow to add other admins and/or add enabled addresses
+This will enable the addresses added in this section to add other admins and/or
-for transaction issuance.
+add enabled addresses for transaction issuance.
 The addresses provided in this tutorial are fake.

 :::caution